Nsaifnijat/telegram-to-mt5-signals-copier/README.md

 - Ensure you have the necessary permissions to copy and use signals from the Telegram channels you're monitoring.
 - Always practice responsible trading and be aware of the risks involved in forex trading.
 - Familiarize yourself with all features, especially the Magic Keys and trailing stop loss, before using them in live trading.
+- Display Note: This application was developed in early 2022 using an older version of PyQt5.
+Due to updates in PyQt5 since then, you may notice some display issues such as misaligned designs, oversized text, or other visual inconsistencies.
+These do not affect the core functionality of the application but may impact its appearance.
 ## Algorithmic Trading in MT5

 To use this tool effectively: